-In the wake of the recent earthquake in Ecuador and having a client there at the time it happened, we thought we’d take a moment to talk about staying alive during a major event like an earthquake or tsunami while on a trip.
+In the wake of the recent earthquakes and hurricanes in the news, we thought it’s worth taking a moment to talk about staying alive during a major event like an earthquake, hurricane or tsunami while on a trip.

 One of the best pieces of advice we can give is to be observant and be prepared.
 Hmmm…sounds like the Boy Scouts’ motto.
 Everywhere you go, always make yourself aware of emergency exits in buildings and evacuation signs or routes and a place to evacuate to.
 This is especially true when visiting a coastal area near the Pacific Ocean (Western coast of the U.S. or countries/islands in the Pacific) where tsunamis seem to be more prevalent.
 Then, be prepared by taking a few basic items with you just in case as we’ve seen that having to deal with the effects of the event afterwards may prove just as hazardous as the event itself.